avelino/awesome-go/README.md

 - [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
 - [Learn Go with 1000+ Exercises](https://github.com/inancgumus/learngo) - Learn Go with thousands of examples, exercises, and quizzes.
 - [Learn Go with TDD](https://github.com/quii/learn-go-with-tests) - Learn Go with test-driven development.
-- [Learning Go by examples](https://dev.to/aurelievache/learning-go-by-examples-introduction-448n) - Serie of article in order to learn Golang language by concrete applications as example.
+- [Learning Go by examples](https://dev.to/aurelievache/learning-go-by-examples-introduction-448n) - Series of articles in order to learn Golang language by concrete applications as example.
 - [Microservices with Go](https://www.youtube.com/playlist?list=PLmD8u-IFdreyh6EUfevBcbiuCKzFk0EW_) - Dive deep into building microservices using Go, including gRPC.
 - [package main](https://www.youtube.com/packagemain) - YouTube channel about Programming in Go.
 - [Programming with Google Go](https://www.coursera.org/specializations/google-golang) - Coursera Specialization to learn about Go from scratch.